Trump’s reelection effort has spent more than $983 million, a record sum at this point in the campaign

 Trump has raised and spent money for his reelection since 2017, earlier in his term than previous presidents.
-At this point in 2012, the Obama campaign, Democratic Party and a joint fundraising committee had spent roughly half that amount, at about $552 million, federal records show.
+At this point in 2012, the Obama campaign, the Democratic Party and a joint fundraising committee had spent roughly half that amount, at about $552 million, federal records show.
 Trump’s 2016 campaign, run on a shoestring budget, cost $878 million.

-Despite the historic spending, Trump has been slipping in national polls and approval ratings amid the spread of the coronavirus and a weakened economy.
-Biden holds a double-digit lead nationally and Trump faces a narrow path to victory through electoral college majority in battleground states, according to a Washington Post analysis.
+Despite the historic spending, Trump has been slipping in national polls and approval ratings amid the spread of the novel coronavirus and a weakened economy.
+Biden holds a double-digit lead nationally and Trump faces a narrow path to victory through electoral-college majority in battleground states, according to a Washington Post analysis.

-The challenges facing Trump despite his record finances underscore the limitations of campaign spending on winning voters’ confidence, said Michael Malbin, co-founder and executive director of the Campaign Finance Institute, a nonpartisan research group.
+The challenges facing Trump despite his record finances underscore the limitations of campaign spending on winning voters’ confidence, said Michael Malbin, co-founder and director of the Campaign Finance Institute, a division of the National Institute on Money in Politics.

 “Nothing compares to the daily impression he’s making, with his handling of the pandemic and with the state of the economy.
 If those turn around, his support will turn around.
 If they don’t, no amount of advertising will help,” Malbin said.

-Note: Correction: An earlier version of the story inaccurately described Trump and Biden campaign spending in June.
-The correct spending figures for June for the two campaign committees are $36.2 million for Biden and $50.3 million for Trump.